Do Smart Cards Protect You From Credential Theft?

 Network Protocol Attacks

 A critical issue sometimes overlooked by CISOs and IT administrators is that smart cards don’t prevent credentials from being abused with Pass the Hash and Pass the Ticket attacks as credential tokens are still stored in lsass.exe and are still very much exploitable.
 If you are still skeptical, check out a Microsoft official publication with PtH mitigation recommendations which states the use of smart cards doesn’t help in protecting against privilege escalation and lateral movement.
-Moreso, using using smart cards for login makes network more susceptible to PtH/PtT attacks as NTLM hashes never become stale.
+Moreso, using smart cards for login makes the network more susceptible to PtH/PtT attacks as NTLM hashes never become stale.
 (NTLM hashes are being used also in Kerberos so even if you disable NTLM in your network you are still vulnerable to this sort of attacks).

 Furthermore, in many cases, some of the users (usually IT administrators) still have regular plain-text passwords in addition to smart cards as these are required for some legacy machines and services.
-In this case, the passwords can still be used for other scenarios except machine logon such as authentication to a database, fetching files from a file server and even running code on a remote machine using PsExec.
+In this case, the passwords can still be used for other scenarios except for machine logon such as authentication to a database, fetching files from a file server, and even running code on a remote machine using PsExec.

-In all organizational networks there are most likely some AD accounts that can’t be authenticated with smart cards.
+In all organizational networks, there are most likely some AD accounts that can’t be authenticated with smart cards.
 These are the accounts the are used to run servers (e.g. SQL databases) and accounts used for specialized agents on host PCs (e.g. backup agents, GPO scripts).
 Here at Preempt, we refer to these users as programmatic users.
-Obviously, since these users don’t engage in interactive logins and run without manual intervention, they must be exempt from smart card authentication and used with run of the mill password authentication.
+Obviously, since these users don’t engage in interactive logins and run without manual intervention, they must be exempt from smart card authentication and used with a run of the mill password authentication.

 We’ve analyzed how prevalent programmatic accounts are in one of our recent clients and results were overwhelming: 551 of 2600 (21.19%) of user accounts are programmatic.
-More severe: 33% of privileged account were programmatic.
+More severe: 33% of privileged account was programmatic.

 Smart Card Attacks

-It is widely believed that the cryptographic and physical security of smart cards are impeccable and that the presence of PIN codes with limited attempts dramatically reduces the risk of a stolen card being used.
-It is however, not inconceivable that an extremely sophisticated attacker with extensive technical know-how that gets physical possession of a smart card would be able to read the certificate private key stored internally in the smart card and use it for their malicious purposes.
-Cryptographic researchers have shown successful attacks on smart card in the past.
+It is widely believed that the cryptographic and physical security of smart cards is impeccable and that the presence of PIN codes with limited attempts dramatically reduces the risk of a stolen card being used.
+It is, however, not inconceivable that an extremely sophisticated attacker with extensive technical know-how that gets physical possession of a smart card would be able to read the certificate private key stored internally in the smart card and use it for their malicious purposes.
+Cryptographic researchers have shown successful attacks on smart cards in the past.
 Just to list a few (see Ross Anderson’s wonderful book for an overview):

 - Invasive Attacks